Strengthening the Banker-Customer Relationship

 Let’s reflect on the two points below:

-This means that to outperform competition, traditional bank branches should prioritize customer experience.
-They need to work even harder to keep their customers coming, and to delight them.
+This means that to outperform the competition, traditional bank branches should prioritize the customer experience.
+They need to work even harder to keep their customers coming and to delight them.
 This means they need to find innovative ways to transform the branch from a transaction center to a comfortable space where bankers can create and strengthen personal relationships with their customers.

 Digital signage can also reduce perceived wait times.
 Displaying information that’s relevant to the customer’s visit gets their attention.
 It keeps them entertained and adds value to their visit.
 Customers who are educated and entertained will be more receptive and more likely to purchase.

 Digital signage also helps improve operational efficiencies.
 It can substitute staffing by displaying information that customers would otherwise ask bankers.
 This speeds up service and also frees up bankers to direct their efforts to more pressing needs.

 It can also empower employees by displaying training videos.
 Keeping bankers “in the know” about the bank’s news and current banking procedures gives them the confidence to serve customers.
 Reinforcing the bank’s goals keeps them focused, and contributes to the bottom line.

 People’s relationship with money has changed, and they would like banks to personalize their approach.
 Digital signage helps banks to create environments where customers are educated about financial decisions.
 Then they feel empowered to discuss money comfortably.